ptimoner/QGIS-Documentation/docs/training_manual/vector_analysis/basic_analysis.rst

 #.
 The location of schools and restaurants
 #.
 The size of buildings

-These data are available through OSM, and you should find that the dataset you have been using throughout this manual also can be used for this lesson.

-If you want to download data from another area, jump to the :ref:`Introduction Chapter <tm_preparing_data>` to read how to do it.

-.. note:: Although OSM downloads have consistent data fields, the
-    coverage and detail does vary.
-    If you find that your chosen region does not contain information on restaurants, for example, you may need to chose a different region.

 |basic| |FA| Start a Project and get the Data